Thompson Gift Announcement 202

 Thompson Summer Link and Orientation

-Our Summer Link program supports our incoming first-year scholars in making a smooth transition to BGSU and college life.
-Our 2023 Summer Link was our largest yet, with 157 of our 199 first-year scholars attending (a 153% increase from the year before).
-Students moved into their residence hall on Sunday, the week before classes began, and participated in a five-day program with opportunities to connect, engage, and serve with other new scholars, Summer Link Leaders, and staff.
-Activities included:
+Our Summer Link program is designed to help our incoming first-year scholars make a smooth transition to BGSU and college life.
+Our 2024 Summer Link was our largest one yet, with 167 of our 247 first-year scholars attending!
+Students moved into their residence hall the week before classes began and had opportunities over the four-day program to connect, engage and serve with other new scholars, our Summer Link leaders and our staff.
+Students met each other and competed in the Thompson Olympics, learned about scholarship requirements and support, got acclimated to navigating campus, participated in personal and professional development and got a jump start on their service hours.

 Thompson Student Leadership Team